OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §11.1 Property existence

-The read and the write operation (§5) for a qualified property name *pn* on an object *o* have to return an *ObjectNotFound* (§11) response code if and only if the effective property list (§10) of *o* does not contain a property info object that matches in its \[“opendma.org”,”Name”\] and \[“opendma.org”, “NameQualifier”\] values to *pn*.
+The read and the write operation (§5) for a qualified property name *pn* on an object *o* have to return an *ObjectNotFound* (§11) response code if and only if the effective property list (§10) of *o* does not contain a property info object that matches in its `opendma:Name` and `opendma:NameQualifier` values to *pn*.

 ##### §11.2 Type safety

 The write operation (§5) for a qualified property name *pn* on an object *o* has to return an *InvalidDataType* (§11) response code if and only if

 1)  the effective property list (§10) of *o* does contain a property info object for *pn*, and
-2)  the value of \[“opendam.org”, “DataType”\] of that property info object does not match the data type of the value to be written.
+2)  the value of `opendma:DataType` of that property info object does not match the data type of the value to be written.

-The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the \[“opendam.org”, “DataType”\] property of the corresponding property info for *pn*.
+The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the `opendma:DataType` property of the corresponding property info for *pn*.

 <u>Note1:</u>

 This section defines only a required set of properties for the objects of the class hierarchy, but it does not limit the actual properties to this set.

-An implementer might introduce additional properties for the class hierarchy root \[“opendma.org”, ”Object”\] without violating the conditions posed by the OpenDMA architecture.
+An implementer might introduce additional properties for the class hierarchy root `opendma:Object` without violating the conditions posed by the OpenDMA architecture.
 This allows the mapping of any existing class hierarchy into the OpenDMA object model.

 Later sections of this specification might narrow these constraints and limit the set of properties to exactly the properties defined here.
 ## Section II: OpenDMA document management model